ethanwicker/ethanwicker.github.io/_posts/2021-01-20-multiple-linear-regression-005.md

 result.summary()
 ```

-In below example, I'll show how polynomial regression models can be fit via the scikit-learn API.
+In below examples, I'll show how polynomial regression models can be fit via the scikit-learn API.

 ### Removing the Linear Assumption: Polynomial Regression